Tourmaline Oil (TSE:TOU) PT Raised to C$40.00

-Tourmaline Oil (TSE:TOU) had its target price raised by research analysts at BMO Capital Markets from C$38.00 to C$40.00 in a research note issued on Monday, Analyst Ratings Network reports.
-The brokerage presently has a “market perform” rating on the stock.
-BMO Capital Markets’ price objective points to a potential upside of 22.96% from the company’s previous close.
+Tourmaline Oil (TSE:TOU) had its target price raised by equities researchers at Cormark from C$38.00 to C$40.00 in a note issued to investors on Tuesday, BayStreet.CA reports.
+Cormark’s target price suggests a potential upside of 21.62% from the company’s current price.

-Several other brokerages have also issued reports on TOU.
-Raymond James increased their price target on shares of Tourmaline Oil from C$32.00 to C$33.00 and gave the stock an “outperform” rating in a research note on Wednesday, May 19th.
-Scotiabank lifted their target price on shares of Tourmaline Oil from C$43.00 to C$47.00 in a report on Monday.
-TD Securities upped their price target on Tourmaline Oil from C$34.00 to C$35.00 and gave the stock a “buy” rating in a research note on Wednesday, May 19th.
-Tudor Pickering & Holt lifted their price objective on Tourmaline Oil from C$30.00 to C$32.00 and gave the company a “buy” rating in a research note on Wednesday, May 19th.
-Finally, CIBC boosted their target price on Tourmaline Oil from C$35.00 to C$40.00 and gave the stock an “outperform” rating in a report on Monday.
-One analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Tourmaline Oil has a consensus rating of “Buy” and an average target price of C$37.81.
+Other equities research analysts have also issued research reports about the company.
+Scotiabank increased their target price on Tourmaline Oil from C$43.00 to C$47.00 in a research note on Monday.
+TD Securities upped their target price on shares of Tourmaline Oil from C$35.00 to C$37.00 and gave the company a “buy” rating in a research note on Monday.
+National Bank Financial lifted their price target on shares of Tourmaline Oil to C$40.00 and gave the stock an “outperform” rating in a research note on Monday.
+ATB Capital upped their price objective on shares of Tourmaline Oil from C$37.50 to C$40.00 in a research report on Tuesday.
+Finally, BMO Capital Markets lifted their target price on Tourmaline Oil from C$38.00 to C$40.00 and gave the stock a “market perform” rating in a research report on Monday.
+One equities research analyst has rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+Tourmaline Oil has an average rating of “Buy” and a consensus target price of C$38.38.

 Tourmaline Oil Corp. acquires, explores for, develops, and produces oil and natural gas properties in the Western Canadian Sedimentary Basin.
 It holds interests in properties located in the Alberta Deep Basin, Northeast British Columbia Montney, and the Peace River High Triassic oil complex.
 The company was incorporated in 2008 and is headquartered in Calgary, Canada.